-Daily mass loading $(kg/d) = (Totalised Daily flow (m3/d) \times 1,000) \times (Parameter Concentration (mg/L) / 1,000,000)$
+Daily mass loading (kg/d) = (Totalised Daily flow (m3/d) $\times$ 1,000) $\times$ (Parameter Concentration (mg/L) / 1,000,000)

-- Should three consecutive samples return results above the median limits for any of the parameters detailed above, the consent holder shall notify Auckland Council within 5 working days of the latest result.
+Should three consecutive samples return results above the median limits for any of the parameters detailed above, the consent holder shall notify Auckland Council within 5 working days of the latest result.
 The consent holder shall then conduct an investigation into the cause, supported by a report to be supplied to Auckland Council.
-The report must outline the actions being undertaken to address and remedy the cause of the trigger level exceedance and detail whether further monitoring is required. - The wastewater treatment plant must remain in operation at all times when raw wastewater is passed to it and untreated wastewater must pass through all stages of treatment installed to achieve enhanced nutrient, solids, and pathogen reduction.
+The report must outline the actions being undertaken to address and remedy the cause of the trigger level exceedance and detail whether further monitoring is required.